os-lecture/2023S-os-lectures/lec5/p3-labs.md

 ---

-#### Manage physical memory
+#### Manage Physical Memory

-- There is already a **part** on the physical memory for code and data of the kernel
+- A **portion** of the physical memory is already reserved for storing the code and data of the kernel
-- Need to manage the **remaining free memory** in units of a single physical page frame
+- The **remaining free memory** needs to be managed in units of a single physical page frame
-   - When it is necessary to store application data or expand the multi-level page table of the application **allocate** free physical page frames
+   - **Allocate** free physical page frames when there is a need to store application data or to expand the multilevel page table
-   - When the application fails or exits **recycle** all physical page frames occupied by the application
+   - **Reclaim** all physical page frames occupied by the application when it crashes or exits.

 ---
-#### Manage physical memory
+#### Manage Physical Memory
-- **Dynamic allocation strategy** with contiguous memory
+- **Dynamic Allocation Strategy** with contiguous memory
 - Interface for **allocating/reclaiming physical page frames**
    - Provide ``alloc()`` and ``dealloc()`` function interfaces